volodymyrhudyma/blog/content/blog/2020-09-22-algorithms-heap-sort-in-javascript.md

 ## What is heap?

-**Heap** is a tree-based data structure where the root node is compared to its children and arranged accordingly.
+**Heap** is a tree-based data structure in which the root node is compared with its children and arranged accordingly.

 There are two types of heaps: